-I am a photographer and website hosting developer who now lives in Cape Town, after being born and bred in Alberton.
-I’ve lived in many small “dorps” and big cities across the country, and have captured many images along the way.
+I am a photographer and website hosting developer, born and bred in Alberton, who now lives in the town of Napier in the Overberg region of the Western Cape.
+I’ve lived in many small dorps and big cities across the country, and have shot many moments along the way.

 It was at a family wedding in the small town of Patensy, in the Eastern Cape back in 1972 when I was just six years old, that my father stuck a camera in my hand.
 An artist for the South African Railways and with a keen eye himself for beautiful images, he – the appointed photographer on the day – decided he no longer wanted to shoot the scene before him and, pouring himself a whisky, handed the camera to me, settling himself back in a chair to become a guest.
 I shot the rest of the day and when the photos were finally developed, it was proclaimed by my father to be nee half sleg nie– in other words, not half bad at all.
 For me, a love was born.

-From there onward, it has always been a desire to do photography, and now I am realising my dream and potential to the full as I bring images to life for others.
+From there onwards, it has always been a desire to do photography professionally, andfor the past few years I have been able to realise my dream and develop my potential to the full, as I bring images to life for others.